platformsh/platformsh-docs/docs/src/security/pci.md

 Cardholder processing activity is discouraged.
 Please use a third-party processor.
 {{< /note >}}

 While Platform.sh provides a secure and PCI compliant infrastructure, the customer is responsible for ensuring that the environment and applications that they host on Platform.sh are properly configured and secured according to PCI requirements.
-Failure to do so results in a non-compliant customer environment.
+Failure to do so will result in a non-compliant customer environment.